TranscryptOrg/parcel-transformer-transcrypt/README.md

       "--outdir src/__target__"
     ]
 ```
 The output folder you specify in the arguments should be relative to the project root folder.

+_Note that the `--outdir` directive is not valid for Transcrypt version 3.7 and will be ignored in that case._

 ### FAQ